Prevention, awareness and infrastructure

 Save the Children

 That’s why Save the Children and GSK joined forces in 2013.
 Our innovative ten-year partnership with Save the Children goes beyond the traditional corporate charity fundraising model to help save one million children’s lives.
 We are combining GSK’s scientific and manufacturing expertise with Save the Children’s on-the-ground experience to find new ways to help bring down the number of children dying from preventable and treatable diseases.
-In the next few years, by focusing on running long-term health programmes, strengthening countries’ healthcare systems, finding new treatments and advocating for global change, we can help build a world where no child under the age of five dies from preventable causes.
+By focusing on running long-term health programmes, strengthening countries’ healthcare systems, finding new treatments and advocating for global change, we can help build a world where no child under the age of five dies from preventable causes.